tendermint/tendermint/docs/nodes/configuration.md

 # Set true to enable the peer-exchange reactor
 pex = true

-# Seed mode, in which node constantly crawls the network and looks for
-# peers.
-If another node asks it for addresses, it responds and disconnects.
-#
-# Does not work if the peer-exchange reactor is disabled.
-# automatically set true if Mode of the node is seednode
-seed-mode = false

 # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)
 private-peer-ids = ""